 Not all data producers are created equal.
 Always use data sets from as unbiased a producer as possible.
 Good sources include data collected or produced by government agencies, such as the statistics compiled by the U.S. Census Bureau or the Department of Labor.
 Other top-tier data sources can include industry white papers, surveys conducted by reputable think tanks/research organizations, or findings published in academic publications.

-It’s important to note that surveys conducted by polling agencies or think tanks, while usable, often have a political agenda so always use discretion.
-Another great source of data is proprietary user data.
-We have used this for a number of infographics, and if you choose to use this type of data, you should make it easy for people to find out more about the data (e.g., how it was gathered, as well as how old it is, how many people were surveyed, etc.).
+It’s important to note that surveys conducted by polling agencies or think tanks, while usable, often have a political agenda, so always use discretion.
+Also, if using proprietary data, make it easy for people to find out more about the data (e.g., how it was gathered, how old it is, how many people were surveyed, etc.).